Visual-Behavior/detr-tensorflow/README.md

 ## Finetune on your dataset

-To finetune the modle on a new dataset, we must get ride of the last layers that predicts bbox class and positions.
+To finetune the model on a new dataset, we must get ride of the last layers that predicts bbox class and positions.

 ```python
 # Input